ceremcem/unlock-luks-partition/README.md

+# Unlock LUKS Partition with SSH

-# Boot your SERVER by connecting and unlocking the encrypted partition via your CLIENT
+Below instructions are for booting your SERVER by connecting and unlocking the encrypted partition via your CLIENT over SSH:

 **WARNING**: Typing your crypto key over network might be secure (due to the secure nature of the SSH connection) **as long as** you are completely certain that the initramfs has not been subjugated so that there is no MITM attack taking place while you are typing your disk passphrase.